AnastasiiaMehei/Portfolio/README.md

  # Portfolio

 This is a personal portfolio project built with Angular 21, Tailwind CSS, and Angular Material.
-The app features an adaptive header, multi-language support (Ukrainian / English), pages for `Home`, `Projects`, `About`, and `Contact`, a scrolling tech carousel, and an interactive project filter.
+The app features an adaptive header, multi-language support (Ukrainian / English), pages for `Home`, `Projects`, `About`, and `Contact`, a scrolling tech carousel and an interactive project filter.

 ## Key features